 In Davos, President Xi Jinping defended the notion of free trade and said protectionism was akin to "locking oneself in a dark room".
 One of the objections Trump raised to the TPP was that it would advantage China at America's expense -- despite the fact that China wasn't a party to the TPP.
 His insistence that shutting down free trade would return jobs to America derided by mainstream economists, who pointed out that the manufacturing jobs Trump makes a fuss about are being persistently whittled away at by automation, that he can do little to slow the ongoing decline, and what he might do would cause more trouble than it would be worth.

 As far as being a bad deal for America, one analysis suggested the TPP would increase annual real incomes for the US by $131 billion USD -- and that thousands of American companies would enjoy greater access to foreign markets.
 Trump sees relations in the world as a zero-sum game; if somebody else wins, America must lose, and the reverse.
-He doesn't understand "soft power", he doesn't understand the notion of a "win-win" game.
-Those nations still pursuing TPP 12 Minus One have every reason to continue on track -- and leave a place for the USA at the table, after Americans recover their senses.COMMENT ON ARTICLE
+Trump doesn't understand "soft power", he doesn't understand the notion of a "win-win" game.
+Those nations still pursuing TPP 12 Minus One have every reason to continue on track -- and leave a place for the USA at the table, after Americans recover their senses, in 2020 or so.COMMENT ON ARTICLE